MoGHenry/UAlbany-Enroll-Class-Helper/README.md

+## Component Description

+In this project, there are four components in

 - presentation
   - what the team has done and what the team plan to done but not yet done
   - what the total team has done